-- listen to what is being said without displaying shock or disbelief; - accept what is being said; - allow the child to talk freely; - reassure the child, but do not make promises which it might not be possible to keep; - never promise a child that they will not tell anyone as this may ultimately not be in the best interests of the child; - reassure him or her that what has happened is not his or her fault; - stress that it was the right thing to tell; - listen, only asking questions when necessary to clarify; - not criticise the alleged perpetrator; - explain what has to be done next and who has to be told; - make a written record (see Record Keeping); and - pass the information to the Designated Safeguarding Lead without delay using the yellow reporting forms.
+- listen to what is being said without displaying shock or disbelief; - accept what is being said; - allow the child to talk freely; - reassure the child, but do not make promises which it might not be possible to keep; - never promise a child that they will not tell anyone as this may ultimately not be in the best interests of the child; - reassure him or her that what has happened is not his or her fault; - stress that it was the right thing to tell; - listen, only asking questions when necessary to clarify; - not criticise the alleged perpetrator; - explain what has to be done next and who has to be told; - make a written record (see Record Keeping); and - pass the information to the Designated Safeguarding Lead without delay record everything on the yellow reporting form and ensure all is dated and signed.
 Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 9.2), and tell the DSL as soon as possible that you have done so.